Ductal Carcinoma in Situ (DCIS)

 Patricia was keen to be screened at 50 but lives in a rural area and didn't have her first mammogram until 53.

-A few women said that, when they received their first invitation for routine screening, they were reluctant to go because they were scared, expected it to be painful or considered they were not at risk of breast cancer.
+A few women said that when they received their first invitation for routine screening, they were reluctant to go because they were scared, expected it to be painful, or thought that they were not at risk of breast cancer.
 However, they were glad they had gone.
 One said her husband persuaded her to go.
 Several others said they had postponed their appointments because they’d been busy at the time, though had always intended to go.
 A few women noted how easy it was to rearrange their appointment if they couldn’t attend on the date they’d been given.

 Getting to the screening unit was easy but Liz postponed her appointment several times because of other commitments.